fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/index.md

 * Measures ambient light data in a wide range from 1lx to 65528 lx a repeatability of 15% and a resolution of 8 lx.

 * Possibility to adjust by an I2C command the kind of light that it should measure (visible or infrared).
-The infrared channel is not used in the current version, but it could be considered in future versions.

 * Low power consumption.